FedericoPonzi/BillionTriplesDataset/report/README.md

     for(NodeOutDegreeTuple n : l){
         LOG.info(key.toString() +  n.toString());
     }
-The seconod output was l.size() times the last inserted element.
+The second output was l.size() times the last inserted element.
 This is because mapreduce recycles the same space every time an element from the iterator gets consumed.
 To overcome this problem, we can think at two solutions:

-    1. *A computation consuming solution*: Keep a priorirty queue of k elements.
+    1. *A computation consuming solution*: Keep top k elements.
+Add new elements, and remove the node with smaller degree.
 For every element, try to insert and optionally remove the node with the smallest outdegree value.
     2. *A space consuming solution*: Save every element in a list, sort it and get the first 10 elements.
 Pratically speaking, for a small k value we should consider the first implementation, which requires O(k*number_of_nodes iterations).
-For this implementation, I've choosen the first implementation
+Since k=10 is very small, I've choosen the first implementation

 ## 5 - Compute the percentage of triples with empty context, the percentage of triples whose subject is a blank node, and the percentage of triples whose object is a blank node
 In order to do this count, first we need to know if a node it's a blank node.
 In order to do this, I've added a couple